 This can lead to a situation where players can drop down the rankings, despite a strong performance at a tournament.
 For example, in 2023, World Championship runner-up (£200,000) Mark Selby lost positions, because he was defending maximum prize money (£500,000) having won the event two years previously in 2021.

 Although the official world rankings are updated after each completed event, the seeding lists used to determine seedings for future events are instead revised at specified points during each season.
 These points are known as ‘seeding revisions’ or ‘seeding cut-off points’.

-Although the official world ranking list is the correct list to determine the world ranking of a player, often during or prior to an event we can forecast what the rankings are currently on course to be at the time of the next seeding revision.
+Although the official world ranking list is the correct list to determine the current world ranking of a player, often during or prior to an event we can forecast what the rankings are currently on course to be at the time of the next seeding revision.
 This list is known as the Latest Provisional Seedings list.

 The above principle can also be applied to future seeding revisions, not only the ‘next’ revision.
-For example at the start of the 2016/17 season, it is possible to forecast who is currently in position to qualify for the Masters, despite the fact that this takes place approximately six months after the start of the season.
+For example at the start of each season, it is possible to forecast who is currently in position to qualify for the Masters, despite the fact that this takes place approximately six months after the start of the season.

 This is possible by taking the ranking list at the start of the season and then taking into account the deduction of all prize money earned prior to the conclusion of the UK Championship (following which the top 16 at that time will qualify for the Masters).
 This list is referred to as the ‘Race to the Masters’ and similar lists are often used to calculate qualification for tournaments including the World Championship, World Grand Prix, Players Championship and Tour Championship.